 Last, but certainly not least, optimize the alt image tags for your images.
 These tags are what tell Google what your images are all about, and they help your images to rank in image searches.
 Keep in mind that these tags are also what tell people who can’t see your images what they are, so it’s critical that they are descriptive.

 That’s because duplicate content is difficult for Google to rank.
 Search engines don’t often display the same content multiple times.
-When there are multiple pages with the exact same content, it confuses the matter, and it makes it difficult for Google to determine which one to rank.
+When there are multiple pages with the exact same content, it confuses the matter and makes it difficult for Google to determine which one to rank.

 The best way to avoid the inadvertent pitfalls of duplicate content is to create your own unique description for each product.
 Here are a few tips for writing product descriptions: